AR environmental education platform

 Additionally, there is a demo version of the app that uses AR cards as image targets for users who prefer a shorter experience

-Creating the Shape
+Creating the shape

 A pizza cardboard box was repurposed to create each individual image target